Cherrybook.

 Reusable framing for stories citing Cherrybook data.
 No preapproval needed; please link back to cherrybookcoffee.com on first reference.

-• “The geisha tax is real and consistent: across 142 in-stock geisha lots in our catalog, the average is $4.87/oz versus $1.91/oz for everything else — a 2.5× premium.”
+• “The geisha tax is real and consistent.
+Across the in-stock geisha lots in our catalog, the average price runs roughly 2.5× the rest of the shelf.”

 Independence